discordjs/guide/guide/additional-info/async-await.md

 })
 ```

-in this scenario the asyncTask returns a Promise and we attach a .then() function and a .catch() function to it, the .then() function will trigger if the Promise was fulfilled and the .catch() function if the Promise was rejected.
+In this scenario the asyncTask returns a Promise and we attach a .then() function and a .catch() function to it, the .then() function will trigger if the Promise was fulfilled and the .catch() function if the Promise was rejected.
 But with our function we resolve the Promise after 2 seconds with the String "Task is Done" so the .catch() function will never be executed.

 ## How to implement async/await

-after knowing how Promises works and what they are for, lets look at a example where you want to handle mutiple Promises.
+After knowing how Promises works and what they are for, lets look at a example where you want to handle mutiple Promises.
 Lets say you want to react to a message in order with letters for this example i take the basic template for a Discord.js Bot with some es6 adjustments.

 ```js
 const Discord = require('discord.js');